Vonixxx/VonixOS/README.md

 # NixOS Configuration
-*A minimal and fully declarative setup utilising NixOS, with most of the standard tools you'd need.*
+*A minimal and fully declarative setup utilising NixOS, with a personalised setup for each machine.*

 ## Sytem Information
 - Gnome